 While designing the plant layout, the following guidelines need to be considered.

-- Process units and other facilities shall be integrated within a common plant area only where independent operation and shutdown for planned maintenance of different facilities is not required.
+- Process units and other facilities shall be integrated within a common plant area only where independent operation and shutdown for planned maintenance of different facilities are not required.

 - Layout and design shall be based on, and provide access for, maximum use of specific mobile equipment for normal planned maintenance work.

 - Access ways for mobile handling equipment shall be normally 6m wide with 6m overhead clearance.
 Overhead clearances shall be finalized only after ascertaining the type of mobile equipment proposed to be used in the plant.

 - Where inaccessible to mobile maintenance equipment, facilities such as davits and trolley beams shall be provided.
 Proper passages shall be planned for the movement of equipment to the workshop for carrying out repairs and for the provision of maintenance space.

 - The plant layouts shall take into account the requirement of turning radii of mobile equipment and tanker lorries etc. Road-turning radii shall be suitable for the movement of proposed mobile equipment and tanker, lorries on the plant roads.

 - It is essential that the layouts meet statutory and insurance requirements as well as other requirements noted therein.